StevenMohr/gpsies-xml/docs/project-overview.rst

 Next steps
 -------------
-Now you can proceed with the steps to install the crawler and the portal in the corresponding chapters.
+Now you can proceed with the steps to install the crawler and the portal (GUI, graphical user interface) in the corresponding chapters.

 How to generate this document?
 -----------------------------------